-- 5.1 This policy is intended to provide workers with a way within the school to raise concerns.
-The school hopes staff will be satisfied with any action taken.
+- 5.1 This policy is intended to provide workers with a way within TCES to raise concerns.
+TCES hopes staff will be satisfied with any action taken.
 If they are not, and feel they wish to take the matter outside the school, the following are possible contact points:

-- The school's external auditor
+- The external auditor

 - The Audit Commission (confidential reporting for suspected fraud)

 - Your trade union

 - Your local Citizens Advice Bureau

 - Relevant professional bodies or regulatory organisations

 - A relevant voluntary organisation

 - Prescribed persons or bodies, identified at Appendix B

 - The police